tonethar/IGME-330-Fall-2023/hw/hw-4.md

 ---

 - **Screenshot #1** - Initial page load - favorites are loaded in from `.localStorage` and shown on the right in the **"Favorites"** Panel
-- Note that the "Favorite" and "Delete" buttons are NOT visible
+- Note that the "Favorite" and "Delete" buttons in the "Info" Panel are NOT visible

 ![screenshot](_images/HW-4V.png)